 OverOps is a continuous reliability solution that enables companies who create software to ensure rapid code changes do not impact customer experience.
-Using OverOps teams can quickly identify, prevent, and resolve critical software issues.
+Using OverOps, teams can quickly identify, prevent, and resolve critical software issues.
 OverOps runs in the cloud or On-Premises with robust CI/CD integrations to ensure software reliability from testing into production.

 OverOps is easy to install and can be deployed in a variety of ways, including on VMs, the cloud, in containers, Pivotal Cloud Foundry (PCF) and more.
 In this Overview page, we'll explain about our deployment architecture(s) and where/how data is stored and accessed, and about the main components of the OverOps solution.

 As such, OverOps enables enterprises to deliver on the promise of reliability by:

 - Arming developers with the ability find and resolve errors fast